ChaseHarding/Whack-a-Mole/README.md

 # Whack-A-Mole
 Welcome to my take on a classic arcade game.
 This game features a dynamic and responsive design, with moles popping up randomly for users to quickly whack and score points.
 Through this project I demonstrated my skills in combining my background in digital design and artwork with these newly aquired web languages.

 ## How it was made:
 This project was crafted using a combination of HTML, CSS, and Javascript to achieve a seamless and immersive experience.
 HTML provided the structure of my game, defining elements such as the game board, score display, and of course, the moles.
 CSS played a crucial role in enhancing my games visual appeal with animations and responsive design elements.
 The dynamic functionality of the game was created with Javascript.
 This is where i programmed logic for the moles to appear and dissappear after being whacked.
 Event listeners were utilized to listen for user clicks and update the users score.
 To enhance the gmaing experience, I incorporated audio elements.
-For the distinctive "mole squeek" I utilized an audio file adn triggered it dynamically during specific game events.
+For the distinctive "mole squeak" I utilized an audio file and triggered it dynamically during specific game events.
 As a digital artist i took a very hands on approach to this whack-a-mole by creating custom assets that contribute to the games unique visual identity.
 In addition to mole graphics, I created captivating background images that adorn the game, setting the tone for the players experience.
-I designed Dingo, the games spirited mascot destined to be the players loyal companion--a spirited shiba ready to embark on thrilling mole-hunting adventured.
-Both the immersive backgrounds and lively mascot were brought to life through my artistic endeavors, aiming to elevate the overall aethetic and engagement of the gaming environment.
+I designed Dingo, the games spirited mascot destined to be the players loyal companion--a spirited shiba ready to embark on thrilling mole-hunting adventures.
+Both the immersive backgrounds and lively mascot were brought to life through my artistic endeavors, aiming to elevate the overall aesthetic and engagement of the gaming environment.

 ## Optimization
 In the optimzation phase, i focused on enhancing the games performancea and user experience.
 Through careful code refinement, I streamlined the javascript functions responsible for mole generation, click detection, and score updates.
-Additionally, I implemented responsive desingn principles in CSS to gurantee optimal displayacross various devices.
+Additionally, I implemented responsive design principles in CSS to gurantee optimal display across various devices.

 ## Known Bugs
-1. Timer for game end can continue displaying a countdown animation after the game has ended for.
+1. Timer for game end can continue displaying a countdown animation after the game has ended.
 2. Possible to score a point if mole is still on screen while Game Over is displayed.

 ## Planned Updates